kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 Let's define a "sevenish" number to be one which is either a power of `7`, or the sum of unique powers of `7`.
 The first few sevenish numbers are `1`, `7`, `8`, `49`, and so on.
 Create an algorithm to find the `n`th sevenish number.

+517 (Easy)

+This problem was asked by Google.

+Given two singly linked lists that intersect at some point, find the intersecting node.
+The lists are non-cyclical.

+For example, given A = 3 -> 7 -> 8 -> 10 and B = 99 -> 1 -> 8 -> 10, return the node with value 8.

+In this example, assume nodes with the same value are the exact same node objects.

+Do this in O(M + N) time (where M and N are the lengths of the lists) and constant space.